ASFHyP3/gis-services/image_server/server_setup.md

 5. Create a publisher role
    ![publisher role screenshot](images/publisher_role.png)
+   Make sure this name and password matches what is stored in `/home/ubuntu/server_connection.json`

 6. Create admin user accounts
    1. Security -> users -> new user